guemax/tracker/README.md

 <!-- ![GitHub release (latest by date)](https://img.shields.io/github/v/release/guemax/tracker) -->

-A command-line tool to track your computer usage time.
+A command-line tool for tracking your computer usage times.

 ## Features

-Tracker allows you to start a timer and stop it again providing a message describing what you have been doing.
+Tracker lets you start a timer and stop it again with a message describing what you did during that time.
-You can also show old entries or summarize the entries.
+You can also view old entries as well as summarise them into an overview.

 ## Contributing